rigetti/oqaml/readmes/walkthrough2tex.md

 ```

-## Entanglement and Measurment
+## Entanglement and Measurement

-OQaml highlights the fact that a measurment is a gate operation, though it is non-unitary.
-In general a measurment is connected to the (partial) collapse of a wave-function.
-It will factorize the wave-function w.r.t. to the qubits that have been measured.
+OQaml highlights the fact that a measurement is a gate operation, despite it being non-unitary.
+In general a measurement is connected to the (partial) collapse of a wave-function.
+It will factorize the wave-function with respect to the measured qubits.
 To understand what is happening let us construct a circuit to create the state

 $$
 |\Psi\rangle \sim (|00\rangle + |11\rangle)(|0\rangle + |1\rangle)
 $$

+We can do this with a simple circuit

 ```ocaml
 let tqvm = Q.apply (Q.CIRCUIT [Q.H 2; Q.CNOT (0,1); Q.H 0]) (Q.init_qvm 3);;
 ```

-Measuring Qubit 2
+Measuring Qubit 2 with the `MEASURE` gate
 ```ocaml
 let cqvm = Q.apply (Q.MEASURE 2) tqvm;;